 The NLx partnership offers state workforce agencies a number of no-cost services, including: downloads and uploads of jobs openings, indexing, microsites, hosted state job banks, jobseeker analytics, and the Hilton Honors Military Program.
 Targeted training and technical assistance, is available upon request.

 Downloads and Uploads of Job Openings

-All 50 states, the District of Columbia, Guam, and Puerto Rico have signed formal NLx participation agreements and are considered partners in its operation.
+All 50 states, the District of Columbia, Guam, Puerto Rico, and the U.S. Virgin Islands have signed formal NLx participation agreements and are considered partners in its operation.
 Each state workforce agency can choose NLx services that suit its needs.
 State workforce agencies can enhance their job openings by downloading thousands of unduplicated, current NLx jobs, from vetted employers.
 The technical aspects of set-up and exchanging files are managed by the technology team at DirectEmployers Association.
 State partners are able to take the entire national jobs file or individual state files.
 State job files can also be set up to include certain zip codes of neighboring states or a specified radius around the state border.

-For more information about your state's specifications for the download and upload process, please contact Emma Northcott, Program Analyst.
+For more information about your state's specifications for the download and upload process, please contact Ellen Samoriski, NLx Program Assistant

 Indexing, also known as scraping or spidering, is a no-cost customizable tool that extracts job postings from the career sites of over 18,000 employers.
 The indexed employer community includes both DirectEmployers member companies and nonmembers who would like their jobs to appear in the NLx.